Dimensions at a glance:

 Today's fluffy, fat, slow pet chickens are like sitting ducks!
 They have no way to protect themselves from predators, so it's the job of the chicken-keeper to make sure they're safe.
 The Gambrel Roof XL chicken coop has two barrel bolts on each door, and galvanized, welded, half-inch hardware cloth protecting the windows and the sides of the run.
 Plus, there's a new security feature!

-Your purchase now includes, at no extra charge, a half-inch hardware cloth "floor" with zip ties to secure it to your run and keep rodents and digging predators from gaining entry.
+Your purchase now includes, at no extra charge, a half-inch hardware cloth "floor" with zip ties to secure it to your run and keep rodents and most predators from gaining entry.

 Run, Chicken, Run!